North Shore Navigators: NECBL charter franchise

 The Navigators began as the Middletown Giants, one of five charter franchises of the NECBL, playing at Palmer Field in Middletown, Connecticut.
 They finished the NECBL's inaugural 1994 regular season with the second-best record in the league, though the team did not qualify for the championship series.
 After a last-place showing in 1995, the Giants qualified for postseason play in 1996, but lost to the now-defunct Central Mass.
 Collegians.

 In 1997, the Giants tied for third place with a 19-21 record, qualifying the team for postseason play for the second straight year.
 After sweeping the Rhode Island Reds in a best-of-three series, the Giants went on to defeat the Torrington Twisters for the Championship.
 Middletown's game-one victory (8-7 in 13 innings) was one of the longest playoff games in NECBL history.
 After being shut-out 4-0 at home, the Giants defeated Torrington 8-5 in a decisive Game 3.

 1998 again saw the Giants finish in third place.
 After sweeping the Danbury Westerners in the postseason, Middletown defeated Torrington three games to one in a best-of-five rematch of the 1997 series, marking the franchise's second straight league championship.

 In 1999, the Giants finished at 27-15, a half a game behind the first place Keene Swampbats.
-They defeated the Rhode Island Reds two games to one, and defeated the Danbury Westerners three games to one for their third consecutive championship, the first and only time an NECBL team has won the championship three years in a row.
+They defeated the Rhode Island Reds two games to one, and defeated the Danbury Westerners three games to one for their third consecutive championship, the first and only time an NECBL team has won the championship three consecutive seasons.